 Our third year continued the focus on consolidation and more prototype information; we transferred Trevor Marshall’s track schematic’s to this blog from their temporary home buried in the MaineOn2 group files and were fortunate to be allowed to publish Dwight Smith’s pictures of his visit to Bridgton in the 1940’s.
 Terry Smith finally managed to update the posting about Tin Roofs and Colour Schemes – as noted elsewhere, Terry was working on an update to the HTML web version of this posting when that site went down in 2010.

-Our fourth year of publication has seen a mix of new topics filling in the history of the smaller suppliers active in the early 1970’s combined with re-publishing some old topics from the earlier web and Fotopic FAQ’s to show exceptional layouts and modeling from Ric Collins, Peter Barney and Bob Harper.
+Our fourth year of publication has seen a mix of new topics filling in the history of the smaller suppliers active in the early 1970’s combined with re-publishing some old topics from the earlier web and Fotopic FAQ’s to show exceptional layouts and modelling from Ric Collins, Peter Barney and Bob Harper.

 We welcome any on-topic comments about the content and presentation of the current FAQ’s and in particular corrections for any pictures and/or posts which have been incorrectly attributed.